ChrisVine/keyer/README.md

-Morse output is on pin 8, which is configured in this program as a low impedance source with 0v (key up) or the working positive voltage (+5v on the Arduino Uno) (key down): if the transmitter has a postive keying line (as most modern ones do) then pin 8 can feed the base of an NPN transistor through a current limiting resistor and the collector used to key the transmitter.
+Morse output is on pin 8, which is configured in this program as a low impedance source with 0v (key up) or the working positive voltage (+5v on the Arduino Uno) (key down): if the transmitter has a positive keying line (as most modern ones do) then pin 8 can feed the base of an NPN transistor through a current limiting resistor and the collector used to key the transmitter.
 Most modern transmitters with